-Ribbon Publish > Documentation > Document Templates > Content Other Resources window Document Generation User Templates : right-click on a template Open > Content
+Ribbon Publish > Model Reports > Templates > Content Other 'Resources' tab of the Browser window Document Publishing Custom Templates <template type=""> : right-click on a template Open > Content</template>

 Add information content to template

 Action Detail Add text Click in the space between the tags (or anywhere else in the template) and type or paste (Ctrl+V) the text you want to display in the report.
 Highlight and right-click on text to format it, using the Document Editor commands.
 Insert fields Right-click in the area between the opening and closing tags, and select the 'Insert Field' option; this displays a context-sensitive list of fields to add to this section of the template.
 Click on the name of the field you want to add.
 The Document Template Editor displays the field tag in the text space.
 For example: {Element.ParentPackage} When you generate a report from the template, the report generator replaces the field name with the actual value.
 You might need to type lead-in text and add spaces to support the field value, or use the fields in a table with row and column headings.
 You can insert as many fields as you want from the list; you usually apply each field once, as the report generator applies the template instructions to each instance of the object.